 cdxcore.verbose#

-This module contains the cdxcore.verbose.Context
+This module contains the cdxcore.verbose.Context manager class

 which supports printing hierarchical verbose progress reports.